sav-che/TL-2/Authors/Moebius, Martin August Johannes {std. Moebius}.md

-> [!cite] BHL link: this entry starts at [page 531](https://www.biodiversitylibrary.org/item/104137#page/547/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 531](https://www.biodiversitylibrary.org/page/33355618) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Moebius, Martin August Johannes (1859-1946), German botanist; Dr. phil.
 Heidelberg 1883, habil.
 1887; at Heidelberg 1887-1893, from 1893-1933 librarian and botanist at the Forschungsinstitut Senckenberg, and director of the Senckenberg botanical garden (1893-1928), Frankfurt a.M.; professor of botany at Frankfurt 1914-1925; from 1939 at Homburg v.d.
-Höhe. (*Moebius*).
+Höhe.
+**Abbreviated name**: *Moebius*

 #### Herbarium and types